 What is the rationale for this change?
 There is less rationale for paying dependents if the primary worker has not retired or is not receiving payment from Social Security.
 It also preserves the fairness of the incentives to delay, so that couples cannot simultaneously receive a benefit and get a bonus for delaying.

 Who will be affected?
 The new law applies to individuals who request a suspension on or after April 30, 2016, which is 180 days after the new law was enacted.
-Remember, you must have reached your full retirement age (currently 66) in order to request a suspension.
+Remember, you must have reached your full retirement age (FRA) in order to request a suspension.

 In some situations, we will honor requests received before April 30, 2016, that we are unable to process until after April 30, 2016.
 For example, there could be a situation where you are already full retirement age, and you contact us to apply for benefits before April 30, 2016, expressing your intent to apply for, and suspend, your benefits.
 If we cannot take your application until June 2016, we will honor the request for voluntary suspension that we received before April 30, 2016.

 If you voluntarily suspended benefits prior to April 30, 2016, you may remain in voluntary suspense status, and the new law will not affect you.
 Also, if you submit your request before April 30, 2016 and your spouse or children become entitled to benefits either before or after that date, they will not be affected by the new rules and will continue to receive payment.